 Whether you install it over another floor or not, make sure the subfloor is absolutely spotless.
 Luxury vinyl will show every dust particle and speck of dirt left beneath it.

-Also, keep in mind that it is not the eco-friendliest choice.
+Also, keep in mind LVP or LVT may not be the eco-friendliest choice.
 Many of these tiles and planks emit VOCs that are bad for your health and for the environment.

 However, you can find some manufacturers who offer greener, safer options.
 So, check the manufacturer policy before you buy.